 The natural beauty of the Riviera Maya region of Mexico is unrivaled.
-White sandy beaches and crystal blue water are what you see above the surface, and the world’s second largest coral reef offers some of the best diving in the world.
-The jungles are home to colorful birds, howling monkeys and creatures not seen anywhere else.
-So with all this natural beauty, why should you visit the entertaining park of Xel-Ha?
+White sandy beaches and crystal blue water are what you see above the surface, and the world’s second largest coral reef offers some of the best diving in the world below.
+Colorful birds, howling monkeys and other creatures make their home in the surrounding jungle.
+So with all this natural beauty, why should you visit the natural theme park Xel-Ha?

 Xel-Ha is one element of Experiencas Xcaret, a company that features the natural wonders of the Riviera Maya.
 Each family-friendly theme park highlights some part or parts of the natural landscape.
 Xel-Ha focuses on the water, moving from fresh to salt water in a protected lagoon perfect for those who want to practice their snorkeling skills.
 Think of it as a “baby step” before heading out to the Mesoamerican Reef System just a boat ride away from the coast.
 This natural lagoon has real fish, is surrounded by wildlife, and has many options for adrenaline or relaxation.